-For an assertive nation who lobby their government hard about issues that matter to them, it is a source of genuine puzzlement to me as to why many non-smokers in Switzerland (approximately 75%) are so "passive" about passive smoking.
+For an assertive nation that lobbies their government hard about issues that matter to them, it is a source of genuine puzzlement to me as to why many non-smokers in Switzerland (approximately 75%) are so "passive" about passive smoking.
 After all, direct democracy is an interesting feature of Swiss life.
 From what I can see, the Swiss don't hang about whining about politicians or complaining about their government.
 Instead, they form committees and actively lobby their representatives.

 The Passive Smoking Ban Initiative

-The initiative to ban smoking is going to be up for vote on September 23, 2012.
+The initiative to ban smoking is going to be up for a vote on September 23, 2012.
 It requires that "all interior spaces are smoke-free, which is public or used as a workplace or is publicly accessible."

-The initiative in particular seeks to "protect those working in the catering industry, e.g it would only allow for unmanned fumoirs..."
-(How there could really be such a thing as an unmanned fumoir, as after all the staff will have to go in to change the ash trays?)
+The initiative, in particular, seeks to "protect those working in the catering industry, e.g it would only allow for unmanned fumoirs..."
+(How there could really be such a thing as an unmanned fumoir, as after all the staff will have to go in to change the ashtrays?)

 While this proposed change will benefit those working in the catering and service industry, it is not clear whether there is a loophole.
 If passed, this will allow smoking in "individual rooms" where no "third person" is affected by passive smoking.

 This seems to contradict the part about no smoking being allowed in rooms that are "publicly accessible" (as even if a person is in an office on their own, well, surely it is publicly accessible?)
-What the legislation needs is, in fact, a ban on smoking in "enclosed spaces".
+What the legislation needs is, in fact, a ban on smoking in "enclosed spaces."